 What is Bio-Vitamin D3, 75 µg?

-The illustration shows the difference in vitamin D in the blood during 4 weeks in the group receiving 76 mcg of vitamin D daily and in the group receiving placebo capsules.
+The illustration shows the difference in vitamin D blood levels over a 4-week period in the group receiving 76 mcg (3,040 IU) of vitamin D daily and in the group receiving placebo capsules.

 Source: Baumann ACK.
 Effekt av vitamin D-tilskudd på 25(OH)D status.
 University of Oslo, July 2013.

 Vitamin D is a lipid-soluble vitamin and needs to be ingested with some kind of dietary fat in order for the intestine to be able to absorb it.
 Like most other vitamins, vitamin D is essential.
 There are several kinds of vitamin D, but the two most important forms are D2 (ergocalciferol) and D3 (cholecalciferol).

 Vitamin D2 Is only available from the diet.
 It is produced by certain fungi and plants when they are exposed to ultraviolet light.

 Science used to believe that both forms of vitamin D were equally effective in the body.
 However, depending on what method is used to measure their effectiveness, vitamin D3 is 56-87 per cent more effective than vitamin D2 in terms of raising blood levels of vitamin D. Moreover, D3 is stored in fat tissue more than three times as effectively as D2.*

 * Heaney RP, et al. Vitamin D3 Is More Potent Than Vitamin D2 in Humans.
 J Clin Endocrinol Metab 2010.